 Volume 2 - Baseline Assessment and Science Framework

 - Complete document with color figures/maps - high resolution (PDF, 18.5 MB)

 - Complete document with color figures/maps - lower resolution (PDF, 4.5 MB)

-The Oceans Act requires EEA to review and update the ocean plan at least once every five years.
-As with the development of the original plan, this process is led by EEA’s Office of Coastal Zone Management (CZM).
-In January 2013, EEA initiated a formal review and update of the 2009 Massachusetts Ocean Management Plan, beginning with a comprehensive assessment of progress and performance to achieve the requirements and commitments established by the Oceans Act and the ocean plan.
-EEA released the results of this assessment in Review of the Massachusetts Ocean Management Plan (PDF, 2 MB), which provides a summary of the background and context for ocean planning in Massachusetts and reports on the ocean plan development process, including the policies and management framework, plan administration and implementation, and work on science and data priorities identified in the Science Framework.
-The document also synthesizes the views and opinions of the members of the state’s Ocean Advisory Commission and Ocean Science Advisory Council on the ocean planning and implementation process, and summarizes stakeholder and public input received during a public review process in June 2013.
+The Oceans Act requires EEA to review the ocean plan at least once every five years.
+This process is led by EEA’s Office of Coastal Zone Management (CZM).
+In January 2013, EEA initiated a formal review of the 2009 Massachusetts Ocean Management Plan, beginning with a comprehensive assessment of progress and performance to achieve the requirements and commitments established by the Oceans Act and the ocean plan.
+EEA released the results of this assessment in Review of the Massachusetts Ocean Management Plan (January 2014) (PDF, 2 MB), which provides a summary of the context for ocean planning in Massachusetts and reports on the ocean plan development process, including the policies and management framework, plan administration and implementation, and work on science and data priorities identified in the Science Framework.
+The document also synthesizes the views of the members of the state’s Ocean Advisory Commission and Ocean Science Advisory Council on the ocean planning and implementation process, and summarizes stakeholder and public input received during a public review process in June 2013.